zuri-training/Team-29_PriceCompare/README.md

 - NOTE : Don't push to the main branch

+- Open your code editor

+- Run your terminal

 - Create a branch: git branch branchname

 - To confirm branch creation: git branch --v